aidenesco/aidenesco/README.md

 ### Hi, I'm Aiden Escobar

+- Cloud Architect with a strong preference for Google Cloud
 - I primarily code in Go
-- Cloud Architect with a strong preference for Google Cloud
 - Strong interest in backend applications & service to service communications with gRPC

-Find my website [here][https://escocodes.com]
+Find my personal website [here](https://escocodes.com)

 <!--
 **aidenesco/aidenesco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.